 In both equitable distribution states and community property states, some assets are considered the "separate property" of one of the spouses.
 Separate property usually includes any assets owned before the marriage, as well as some types of property acquired during the marriage, such as gifts and inheritances.
 If an item is your separate property, you will be able to keep it after the divorce.

 In deciding child custody and parenting time issues, judges evaluate what is in the "best interests of the child."
-As long as it's in the child's best interests, most courts craft child custody orders to ensure that both parents remain actively involved in the child's life.
+As long as it's in the child's best interests, most judges craft child custody orders to ensure that both parents remain actively involved in the child's life.

 Both parents are responsible for financially supporting their children.
 All states use child support guidelines to calculate how much money a parent must contribute.
 Most states' guidelines specify that each parent's income and the amount of time the parent spends with the child must be considered in the support calculations.
 The amount of child support awarded can also be affected by other related factors, such as a child's medical needs (like health insurance and medical bills not covered by insurance) and the costs of extracurricular activities.